Making Sense of Gravitational Thermodynamics: Conclusion and Future Directions

-We have shown that equilibrium statistical mechanics and a minimal notion of thermodynamics based on coarse-grained quantities and explanations can be applied to self-gravitating systems.
-This analysis accounts for scientific practice and improves our understanding of the physics of SGS.
-More generally, our proposal sheds new light on concepts such as equilibrium and advances a new useful conceptualisation of thermodynamics standing in between statistical mechanical and phenomenological thermodynamic descriptions, which is also not agent-centric, unlike the notion of thermodynamics as control theory.
+We have shown that equilibrium statistical mechanics and a minimal notion of thermodynamics can be applied to self-gravitating systems.
+Our analysis accounts for scientific practice and improves our understanding of the physics of SGS.
+More broadly, it sheds new light on concepts such as equilibrium and advances a new useful conceptualisation of thermodynamics in between statistical mechanical and purely phenomenological thermodynamic descriptions.

 Looking at future applications, this minimal conception of thermodynamics can help us understand other areas of physics, such as the physics of \textit{stars}, which shares important similarities with the physics of SGS.
-Statistical physics can be employed to model stars, but features like stability and equilibrium work in peculiar ways and thermodynamics is usually applied only in a limited way.
+Statistical physics can be employed to model stars, but features like stability and equilibrium work in peculiar ways.
 Another area in which statistical physics can be useful is \textit{dark matter}.
 For instance, \cite{chavanis2015darkmatter} model dark matter halos using the King model.
 These systems bear interesting similarities with the SGS studied here.
-Finally, there are several other areas where long-range interactions are involved, including two-dimensional or geophysical fluid dynamics and plasma models.
+Furthermore, further areas where long-range interactions are involved include two-dimensional or geophysical fluid dynamics and plasma models.
+Finally, one crucial area where the results of this paper may have significant implications is the debate on black hole thermodynamics.
+Black holes are self-gravitating systems, and in recent years a rich body of literature has emerged questioning whether black holes can be regarded as thermodynamic objects (\cite{Dougherty}, \cite{Wallace2018-WALTCF-9}, \cite{prunkl2019black}).
+The debate especially focuses on the alleged analogy between the laws of black hole mechanics and the laws of phenomenological thermodynamics, though the discussion extends beyond that aspect.
+Black holes are sui generis entities and exhibit peculiar features that the classical SGS systems considered in this paper do not possess.
+Future work could apply our findings to better understand black hole thermodynamics, particularly in relation to our discussion of idealized and realistic SGS models and our proposal to introduce a minimal thermodynamic level of description.
+An interesting question to explore would be the extent to which black holes can be modelled using phenomenological thermodynamic descriptions, or whether they should instead be described in terms of minimal thermodynamics.